 A house with wood siding is most vulnerable to water infiltration where siding butts against windows, doors, and corner mouldings, says Leon Cupit, a professional house inspector in Tasmania.
 Cupit also stresses that no bush, tree branches, or shrubbery be allowed to touch the house cladding.
 Foliage conducts moisture that can find its way into cracks and tiny openings in siding.
 “You should have enough room to comfortably walk between your house and any plant materials,” he says.

-So maintain your weatherboards and you’ll enjoy their beauty for many, many years to come.
+So maintain your weatherboards and you’ll enjoy their functional beauty for many, many years to come.